What is Lead Generation?

 There’s nothing like free swag and potential prizes to motivate users to share your content with their friends, family, colleagues or peers.

-3. Offer chat messages for inquisitive visitors
+3. Use chatbots and chat messaging for inquisitive visitors

 Imagine visiting a site and clicking on a Q&A with a brand.
-You’re reading along, absorbing every last bit of insight and advice—when suddenly a message appears.
+You’re reading along, absorbing every last bit of insight and advice, when suddenly a message appears.

 5. Create different levels of content for consumption